Objectives: Upon completion of the chapter and exercises, the student pharmacist will be able to

 This textbook is meant to support you through the development of the knowledge, skills, attitudes, and beliefs needed to practice pharmacy now and in the future.
 When you leave college, you will not stop learning; you will have the drive and desire to add continually to your body of knowledge.
 However, before you can get there, you have to start at the very beginning.

 This book is a guide to help you integrate knowledge from the classroom, and practical examples, into your practice expertise.
 The first chapter introduces you to a broad set of goals and expectations for experiential courses in the first years of your pharmacy education that are required by ACPE.
 Schools not accredited by ACPE do not have these requirements.
 Becoming a professional should be one of your principal goals at this stage.
 Dress and attitude are primary objectives for developing professionalism.
 Dress and attitude are discussed in the first chapter as they are an important foundation for your success in pharmacy school classrooms and at practice sites.
 In this chapter, achievable goals are restricted to actions in and out of the classroom and the basics of what you should expect to achieve on your introductory pharmacy practice experiences.
-The goals listed in this chapter ought to support those specific objectives required by the institution you attend.
-If you ...
+The goals listed in this chapter ought to support those specific objectives required by the institution you attend. ...